 E.) In Support Center you will find help articles to guide you through SunDAT and help with troubleshooting.

 F.) My Profile will list your first and last name, company, email address, and subscription type.
 Here you are also able to update your password

-G.) By clicking Logout, you will log out of SunDAT Web.
+H.) By clicking Logout, you will log out of SunDAT Web.

-Scrolling the wheel of your mouse in, or out, allows you to zoom in, or out of your map, respectively.
+Zooming in and out: Scroll the wheel of your mouse in, or out, allows you to zoom in, or out of your map, respectively.

 Further, find tips in this icon on the bottom right corner of the page.